davelunt/NemaTree/docs/misc.md

 Pushing this forward will require a community effort to grow well-characterised reference isolates for the genomics of species.
 I am of course happy to collaborate with anyone who needs bioinformatics support in their genomics projects.

+## References

 Szitenberg et al. Comparative Genomics of Apomictic Root-Knot Nematodes: Hybridization, Ploidy, and Dynamic Genome Change.
 Genome Biol.
 Evol.
 2017.
 2844–2861. doi:10.1093/gbe/evx201